nmdanny-uni/tests_os_ex2/README.md

   You may need to run it multiple times or increase `TIME_EPSIOLON` to get the test to pass.

+  You can also try compiling with `-O2`(add to `target_compile_options` in the example CMakeLists below) flag or disabling print statements to decrease your code's overhead which might affect measurement.

 - A good observation was raised in [the forums](https://moodle2.cs.huji.ac.il/nu19/mod/forum/discuss.php?d=60001) - in short, some operations such as allocation are not "signal-safe", that is, if a signal occurs during an allocation procedure or such, the program may be left in an undefined state.